Comb Meadow Burial Ground

 Comb Meadow comprises burial plots, an ash burial area and an ash-scattering meadow.
 The whole area is designated as a Natural, and eventually, Woodland area.

 Comb Meadow is a public open space, which means that it is available for all to visit and walk through.
 It is a place for remembrance, peace and quiet reflection and the Parish Council will endeavour to ensure that it maintains Comb Meadow in the condition suitable for that purpose.
-Recent Government instructions on 'social-distancing' apply as much in the Burial Ground as with any other outdoor facility.

 Please also note that, in the current situation surrounding Covid-19 (Coronavirus), our terms and conditions may change, particularly where instructed by the Government.